StefanLeng/gurps-gridless/README.md

 For rotating top down style tokens set the dimension of the Token on the Appearance tab.
 If the token image has the same aspect ratio as the token, use the Image Fit Mode "Contain".
 If the token image is square, use the image fit mode "Full Height" for long tokens and "Full Width" for wide tokens.
-I don't think any differnt aspect ratio will work.
+I don't think any different aspect ratio will work.

 For multi hex tokens adjust the Anchor settings to move center of rotation to the head of the creature, if nessesary.
 To move the the center of rotation to center of the first hex of a token of lenght X (in hexes), set the Anchor Y to <br/>1 - 0.5 / x